What is this buzz word, Agile?

 This is an interesting thought… The company can be agile by following a process?
 A process is rigid strict set of rules and procedures…isn’t it?

 This is something that many many people don’t understand.
 When you are following an agile process you are allowing for the people doing the process to be agile, so they can change direction quickly.
-This however does not mean your software is agile, and you can not be agile if your’e software is resistant to agile.
+Leave that task now – do this one instead… this however does not mean your software is agile, and you can not be agile if your’e software is resistant to agile.

 Casualties of agility

 Anyone that are honest with themselves will agree that in most software houses, agility is often synonymous with cutting corners to gain speed and does not have much to do with changing requirements.

 We will come back to fix it later, be agile… does this sound familiar?